-However, the opposite is true for the small arts and culture organizations.
-Using data from the US Chamber of Commerce Small Business Impact Poll conducted in July 2020, we know that 58% of small businesses are worried about permanent closure.
-We can imagine that the picture of small nonprofit organizations in the San Diego area might be similar.
-In fact, we now have data from the study conducted by the University of San Diego and reported at a public City meeting in September 2020 that substantiates this kind of future.
-Through their survey data of 165 organizations funded by the Commission in FY20, they found that smaller organizations with budgets under \$1 million are more likely to only partially reopen or have no plans to reopen following COVID-19 pandemic.
-We also know due to historic inequities in access to funding for organizations of color, BIPOC-led arts and culture organizations have smaller budgets than predominately White institutions.
+However, the opposite is true for the small, community-based organizations.
+Using data from the US Chamber of Commerce Small Business Impact poll conducted in July 2020, we know that 58% of small businesses are worried about permanent closure.
+We can imagine the picture of small nonprofit organizations in the San Diego area might be similar.
+In fact, we now have data from the study conducted by the University of San Diego that substantiates this kind of future.
+Through their survey data of 165 organizations funded by the Commission in FY20, they found that smaller organizations with budgets under \$1 million are likely to only partially re-open following COVID or will be closed altogether.
 Therefore, we strongly recommend that the Commission put in place new, responsive decision-making processes in FY22 that prioritize small organizations, particularly small organizations that are led by and predominantly serve people of color.